rubyforgood/casa/README.md

 ## Welcome contributors!

 We are very happy to have you!
 CASA and Ruby for Good are committed to welcoming new contrinbutors of all skill levels.
-We have plenty of tiny, small, and medium issues.

 We highly recommend that you join us in slack https://rubyforgood.herokuapp.com/ #casa channel to ask questions quickly and hear about office hours (currently Wednesday 6-8pm Pacific), stakeholder news, and upcoming new issues.